 So when a company tries to copy photoshop, the result eventually leaves something to be desired.
 This is especially true for someone who is transitioning from the original.

-Affinity have gone all-out and created a suite of apps that are compatible with Adobe images and graphic file formats, but that also go beyond (in my opinion) the vision of Photoshop, Illustrator and InDesign.
+Affinity has gone all-out and created a suite of apps that are compatible with Adobe images and graphic file formats, but that also go beyond (in my opinion) the vision of Photoshop, Illustrator, and InDesign.

 The interface is familiar, but at the same time has features that you will have to explore.
 The good news is that all the familiar keyboard shortcuts are the same.
 The layers window pops up with Ctrl+L, but it is an adjustment layer by default.
 You’ll have to click the ‘merge’ button to apply the adjustments permanently to the pixels.
 These small, but thoughtful additions to the workflow become more apparent as you use the software.
 It left me smiling.

-In the end, it takes a little bit of re-learning, but Affinity Photo quite capable in its own right.
-To get started, download Affinity photo’s 90 day trial, and maybe also get a book to help you along the way.
+In the end, it takes a little bit of re-learning, but Affinity Photo is quite capable in its own right.
+To get started, download Affinity photo’s 90-day trial, and maybe also get a book to help you along the way.